Chris Coghlan: Philadelphia Phillies

 On February 2, 2017, Coghlan signed a minor league contract with the Philadelphia Phillies.
 He was released on March 28.

 Toronto Blue Jays

 On April 1, 2017, Coghlan signed a minor league contract with the Toronto Blue Jays, and was assigned to the Triple-A Buffalo Bisons.
 He was called up by the Blue Jays on April 14.
 On April 25, 2017, in a game against the St. Louis Cardinals, Coghlan scored a "play of the year" candidate by performing a dive roll over Cardinals' catcher Yadier Molina to avoid a tag and score a go-ahead run at the top of the seventh inning.
 Toronto won 6–5 in 11 innings.
 Coghlan was designated for assignment on August 12, and released on August 15.

-Third stint with the Chicago Cubs
+Chicago Cubs (third stint)

 On March 29, 2018, Coghlan signed a minor league contract with the Chicago Cubs.
-He elected free agency on November 3, 2018.
+In 61 games split between the rookie–level Arizona League Cubs and Triple–A Iowa Cubs, he accumulated a .250/.353/.404 batting line with four home runs and 19 RBI.
+Coghlan elected free agency following the season on November 2.